jrwarwick/artemis-sbs-ui/readme.md

 ============
 I am new to git and github.
 I found it challenging to begin and I still struggle a bit with it.
 But it won't bite, and neither will I. Pull requests are welcome, though I do have something of a vision for where I want this to go and how it should be done.
 Please see GitHub's excellent introductory and tutorial materials and then come back here and fork-download-hack-requestpull etc.

-Some of the technical decisions that don't seem very "modern" or "conventional" are either due to my ignorance as a "life-long student" of coding or sometimes short-term laziness (like moving things to functions later on, or consistency in style or comments cleanup) but sometimes there are deliberate choices.
+Some of the technical decisions that don't seem very "modern" or "conventional" (or in other cases are unnecessarily "modern" or "hip") are either due to my ignorance as a "life-long student" of coding or sometimes short-term laziness (like moving things to functions later on, or consistency in style or comments cleanup) but sometimes there are deliberate choices.
 One notable example: I am a long-time fan of jquery, and I use it at work.
 Nonetheless, I wanted to gain some intimate familiarity with modern browser's DOM and ECMAscript and it takes to build something like jquery.
 Therefore, I am "doing it by hand" on purpose.
 Please do not send in a pull request that adds in jquery.
 Some food for thought, by the by: http://youmightnotneedjquery.com/

 License